iotaisolutions/BMWQuantumChallenge2021/README.md

 QKA is an iterative quantum-classical algorithm, in which quantum hardware is used to execute parametrized quantum circuits  for evaluating the quantum kernel matrices with QKE, while a classical optimizer tunes the parameters of those circuits to maximize the alignment.
 Iterative algorithms of this type can be slow due to latency between the quantum and classical calculations.

-Qiskit Runtime is a new architecture that can speed up iterative algorithms like QKA by co-locating classical computations with the quantum hardware executions.

-In this project, in order to showcase an application of **Quantum Kernel Alignment Runtime** , QKA was used foroptimizing Quantum Neural Network, which processes images from **Surface Crack Detection** dataset (**Kaggle.com**) and can be scaled up & used as a module in **Automated Quality Management** in assembly line of Manufacturing Factory units (like of Automobile).
+In this project, in order to showcase an application of **Quantum Kernel Alignment ** , QKA was used foroptimizing Quantum Neural Network, which processes images from **Surface Crack Detection** dataset (**Kaggle.com**) and can be scaled up & used as a module in **Automated Quality Management** in assembly line of Manufacturing Factory units (like of Automobile).

 # Technology stack